 (Fiction & Non-Fiction, Poetry)

 - The author’s name and the title of work should be on the first page.

-- Written works should not surpass the 3000 word maximum.
+- Written submissions should not exceed 3000 words.

-- Fiction & Non-Fiction submissions should be in MLA format.
+- Fiction and Non-Fiction submissions should be in MLA format.

-- If the submission is an excerpt from a novel, please specify in both the submission form and the actual document (ex., ‘Excerpt from This is a Title’).
+- If the submission is an excerpt from a larger work, please specify in both the submission form and the actual document.

-- Poetry submissions should be in a basic font as well; however, spacing is up to the author due to creative purposes.
+- Poetry submissions should be in a basic font; however, spacing is up to the author.

-- Submissions should be in Microsoft Word-friendly files like .doc or .doc(x).
+- Submissions should be in Microsoft Word files such as .doc or .doc(x).

-- All non-fiction essays should have a works cited page in the same document as the essay.
-The works cited page is not included in the word count.
+- If applicable, all non-fiction essays should have a works cited page in the same document as the essay.
+The works cited page is not included in the 3000 word limit.

 (Songs, graphic design, art, photography)

 - Submissions should not surpass 4MB.
-The website does not allow anything higher.
+This website does not allow anything higher.

-- All photographs should be attached to the email in .jpeg
+- All images should be attached to the email in .jpeg format.

-- Photographs should not have watermarks on them.
+- Images should not have watermarks on them.
 This means we would not be able to publish them due to copyright laws.

-- Any videos of performance should be uploaded to YouTube.
-In the email, please attach a Microsoft Word-friendly document of the lyrics as well as the link to the video.
-If it is a video of simply playing an instrument without any lyrics, please thoroughly describe the video/piece of music in the submission form, including title and composer.
+- Any videos of performances should be uploaded to YouTube.
+In the email, please attach a Microsoft Word document of the lyrics as well as the link to the video.
+If it is a video of simply playing an instrument without any lyrics, please describe the video/music in the submission form, including title and composer.
 If it is an original, feel free to attach the sheet music.

-- Pictures of any art (paintings, sculptures, etc.) should be of good quality and only encompass the item.
-If the quality is not up to standards, we will ask for a better picture if chosen for publication.
-If one does not have a way of taking a picture of the work (or would prefer a better quality picture), email email@example.com expressing concern and we will have somebody take a picture for the artist.
+- Pictures of art (paintings, sculptures, etc.) should be of good quality and only encompass the item to be featured.
+If the quality is not up to standards, we will ask for a better picture if your submission is chosen for publication.
+If you do not have a way of taking a picture of the work or would prefer a better quality picture, email firstname.lastname@example.org expressing concern and we will have somebody take a picture for the artist.